shakes76/PatternAnalysis-2024/recognition/ADNI_46966159/README.md

 or training images and then attempting to learn how to remove noise through a machine learning model.
-The diffusion model consists of two elements - diffusion process and reverse process.[^1] Diffusion models are capable of creating high quality generated images as well as diverse samples at the expense of slower sampling time.
+The diffusion model consists of two elements - diffusion process and reverse process.[^1] Diffusion models are capable of creating high quality generated images as well as diverse samples at the expense of slower sampling time[^5].
 Compared with other generative models, GANs generally output high quality images and are fast and sampling, but have low diversity.
 VAEs have fast sampling and high diversity, but suffer from lower quality samples, mostly due to blurring.

 ### Diffusion process
-The diffusion process or forward process is a Markov chain that adds noise to the data.
+The diffusion process or forward process is a Markov chain that adds noise to the data[^1].
 The noise is samples from a Gaussian distribution.
 The Markov chain is a stochastic process that only depends on probability and the last state.
 The transition from noise states at some time $t$ can be expressed as
 $$q(\mathbf{x}_t | \mathbf{x}_{t-1})=\mathcal{N}(\mathbf{x}_t;\sqrt{1-\beta_t}x_{t-1};\beta_t\mathbf{I}).$$